Goa Inquisition

 In 1545, Francis Xavier wrote to King John III of Portugal requesting a Goan Inquisition.
 Between the Inquisition's beginning in 1561 and its temporary abolition in 1774, around 16,000 persons were brought to trial.
 Portuguese authorities sought to enforce Catholic doctrine in Goa.
 When the Inquisition ended in 1812, the majority of its records were destroyed by Portuguese officials, making it difficult to determine the exact figures of those prosecuted and the nature of their cases.
 However, the few records that remain indicate that approximately 57 individuals across the 249 year long inquisition were sentenced to execution for significant religious transgressions, while an additional 64 were symbolically condemned after they had died in custody.
 These numbers reflect the rarity of such punishments amid efforts to enforce compulsory Catholicism over many decades, partly because people avoided prosecution by fleeing Goa.

-It is estimated that by the end of the 17th century, the Christianisation of Goa meant that there were less than 20,000 people who were non-Christians out of the total Goan population of 250,000.
 From the 1590s onwards, the Goan Inquisition was the most intense, as practices like offerings to local deities were perceived as witchcraft.
 This became the central focus of the Inquisition in the East in the 17th century.

 In Goa, the Inquisition also prosecuted violators observing Hindu or Muslim rituals or festivals, and persons who interfered with Portuguese attempts to convert local Muslims and Hindus.
 The laws of the Goa Inquisition sought to strengthen the spread of Catholicism in the region by criminalising practices that conflicted with Catholic teachings.
 In this context, the Inquisition prohibited conversion to Hinduism, Islam, and Judaism, as well as restricted the use of Konkani and Sanskrit, languages associated with Hindu religious practices.
 These measures were intended to force Catholicism on the local population.
-Although the Goa Inquisition ended in 1812, discrimination against Hindus under Portuguese rule continued in other forms such as the Xenddi tax implemented from 1705 to 1840, which was similar to the Jizya tax.
-Religious discrimination ended with the introduction of secularism, via the Portuguese Constitution of 1838 & the subsequent Portuguese Civil Code of Goa and Damaon.
+Although the Goa Inquisition ended in 1812, discrimination against Hindus under Portuguese rule continued in other forms such as the Xenddi tax implemented from 1705 to 1840, which was similar to the jizya levy.